 Another thing to look out for is the volatility of the market.
 A market’s volatility depends on the bandwidth of the bands.
 The larger the bandwidth, the more volatile the market is.
 However, traders tend to look for low volatility, which is lower or narrower bandwidth, which is a sign of an explosive trend either upward or downward.

-Finally, Bollinger Bands are most effective when you use it with other indicators.
+Finally, Bollinger Bands are most effective when you use it with other indicators such as ATR Indicator, Trendline Trading or Doji Candle.
 The bands alone do not tell the whole story, but they do give valuable information.

 Bollinger Bands Tutorial